King of Prussia (shopping mall): 1990s

+2000s

+In 2001, the former Abraham & Straus/Strawbridge's building at The Court was converted into a mall expansion named "The Pavilion."

+In 2006, May Department Stores dissolved Strawbridge's and their remaining anchor store at The Plaza (the former Wanamaker's) became a second Macy's anchor store.

 The mall served as the home of the Philadelphia Freedoms tennis team of World TeamTennis in 2008 and 2009.
 Whenever a tennis event was to occur, a temporary tennis stadium that seated 3,000 was constructed in the parking lot of the Bloomingdale's anchor store.
 The Freedoms left for The Pavilion at Villanova University in 2010.

+2010s

 In 2011, Simon increased its ownership of the King of Prussia mall from 12.4 percent to 96 percent, buying Lend Lease's 50 percent ownership of the mall.
 Lend Lease had bought its stake in the mall in 1996, with Kravco, Simon, and three family trusts owning the remaining 50 percent at the time.

-The former Wanamaker's/Hecht's/Strawbridge's building had been a Macy's since 2006, when May Department Stores dissolved Strawbridge's.
-This second Macy's location was closed in favor of the location at the Court (former Bambergers).
-The Wanamaker's/Hecht's/Strawbridge's/Macy's building and adjacent parking garage were demolished during the fall of 2011, to make way for over 100000 sqft of retail space and additional parking.
+Macy's at the Plaza closed in favor of the location at the Court.
+The Macy's building and adjacent parking garage were demolished in fall 2011, to make way for over 100000 sqft of retail space and additional parking.